Igor Moiseyev Ballet: Background

+Igor Moiseyev (1906-2007) was a Soviet balletmaster, dancer and pedagogue.
+He began to study ballet under teacher and dancer Vera Mosolova in 1918, and showed such promise that Mosolova recommended him to study at the Bolshoi Ballet within 3 months.
+He entered the school in 1920, where he studied under Alexander Alexeyevich Gorsky and Kasyan Goleizovsky, both of whom felt that ballet was stagnating and were interested in the avant-garde.
+In the 1920s, Moiseyev performed at the Bolshoi Ballet as a dancer; in the 1930s, he began to choreograph ballets.
+He aspired to be a ballet choreographer at the Bolshoi, however, he found little success there, so he turned to folk dance.

+Beginnings

 In 1936, Igor Moiseyev was made dance director of the new Theater of Folk Art in Moscow, and helped organized a folk dance festival.
 The next year, on 10 February, the Moiseyev Ballet came into existence, with just 35 dancers.
+They gave their first performance on 29 August 1937, at the Hermitage Theatre in Moscow.
 According to Moiseyev, the dance troupe had early difficulties: politician Alexander Poskrebyshev promised to dissolve the ensemble, however, the ensemble had Stalin's patronage.
 Therefore, neither Poskrebyshev nor any other politician dared to dissolve it.
-Allegedly, Stalin enjoyed the Moiseyev Ballet so much that they were constantly invited to the banquets and parties he threw.
+Reportely, Stalin enjoyed the Moiseyev Ballet so much that they were constantly invited to his banquets and parties.
 At the time, the Moiseyev Ballet had its headquarters in a small building on Leontyev Alley.
 When Igor Moiseyev asked for a larger building to house the studio, Stalin ordered politician Aleksandr Shcherbakov to organize headquarters for the dance company.
-Thus, they began to occupy the Tchaikovsky Hall, a building that was previously meant to be Vsevolod Meyerhold's new theater.
+Thus, they began to occupy the Tchaikovsky Concert Hall, a building that was previously meant to be Vsevolod Meyerhold's new theater.

+Although the company was dedicated to folk dance, not all the choreographed dances were based on genuine folk dances; for instance, the 1937 folk dance "Bulba" is not a true Belarusian folk dance, but rather invented by Moiseyev.